 View the University's access agreements for all years up to 2019/20.

-View the University's access and participation plan for students starting their course in 2020/21.
+View the University's five year access and participation plan for students, starting from 2020/21.

 Our Education Liaison and Outreach team works with school children, from primary to sixth form, students in further education and mature learners with no previous university experience.
 We provide impartial information, advice and guidance to enable learners of all ages and backgrounds to consider higher education for their future.
 Find out more about our work with schools and colleges.